 We arrived in Cyprus at the beginning of April 2019 to complete a needs assessment.
-There are over 15,000 registered refugees and asylum seekers from a wide range of countries, plus an estimated 5,000 still unregistered.
+There are approximartely 15,000 registered refugees and asylum seekers from a wide range of countries, plus an estimated 10,000 still unregistered.
 This comes as a surprise to many but Cyprus has the highest number of Refugees as a percentage of population in Europe.

 In June we opened a pioneering new service for the many refugees who struggling to break out of a poverty trap:

 Video by Josephine Salisbury Mills

-The idea, as always is to fill the gaps, put dignity at the heart of what we do and enable refugees to rebuild their lives.
+The idea, as always, was to fill the gaps, put dignity at the heart of what we do and enable refugees to rebuild their lives.
 We are working closely with the other refugee and community organisations in the country.

 Dignity Centre Nicosia

-The first floor will also have a completely new and well equipped kitchen has been built thanks to support from LDS Charities to prepare food for celebrations but also to offer cookery and nutrition training to the unaccompanied young refugees (18-21 year olds).
+Our completely new and well equipped kitchen has been built thanks to support from LDS Charities to prepare food for celebrations but also to offer cookery and nutrition training to the unaccompanied young refugees (18-21 year olds).

 We serve breakfast 3 days a week at the Caritas Intake Center in partnership with Caritas.
 They provide legal support and we supply the breakfast.
 It’s a friendly, healthy service that says people are valued.

 Let’s Eat! events

-We host monthly, recurring meals for local refugees using a shared community space on the 2nd Wednesday of every month.
+We host monthly, recurring meals for local refugees using a shared community space on the 2nd Tuesday of every month.
 We want to bring people together with food and have some fun!
 These events are always a hit and we serve about 250 meals in cooperation with the British Army’s 4th Regiment Royal Artillery who are there as part of the peace-keeping force